endybits/ai-learning-path/README.md

-# 🌟 JOURNEY TO AI MASTERY 🌌
+# 🌟 Journey to AI Mastery 🌌

 Embark on an exhilarating adventure towards becoming an AI Engineer, designed to guide you through the vast and dynamic landscape of Artificial Intelligence.
 This curated learning path paves the way for aspirants, from foundational knowledge to cutting-edge techniques, ensuring a comprehensive understanding and hands-on experience in the field of AI. 🚀🤖